Non-Autoregressive Coarse-to-Fine Video Captioning: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel Non-Autoregressive Coarse-to-Fine (NACF) model for video captioning, which is based on a masked language model for parallelization to speed up inference and equipped with visual word generation and dedicated decoding algorithms to generate accurate and diverse captions in a coarse-to-fine manner.
-Extensive experiments with both objective and human evaluation on two video captioning benchmarks, i.e., MSVD and MSR-VTT, demonstrate that our proposed NACF achieves state-of-the-art performances with two unique advantages, i.e., utilizing more unique 4-grams (e.g., 1.8 times) to generate vivid descriptions and decoding faster (e.g., 3.2 times speed-up without performance degradation) than autoregressive captioning models.
+In this paper, we propose a novel Non-Autoregressive Coarse-to-Fine (NACF) model for video captioning, which is based on a masked language model for parallelization and equipped with visual word generation and dedicated decoding algorithms to generate accurate and diverse captions in a coarse-to-fine manner.
+Extensive experiments on two video captioning benchmarks, MSVD and MSR-VTT, demonstrate that our proposed NACF achieves state-of-the-art performances with two unique advantages, \textit{i.e.}, generating more vivid descriptions and decoding faster (\textit{e.g.}, 3.2 times speed-up without performance degradation) than autoregressive captioning models.
+In our future study, we will focus on interpretable and controllable caption generation.